Chapter 9 Clustering

 Note: There are also so-called semisupervised tasks, where only some of the data come with response variable labels/values, but the vast majority don’t.
 The goal is to try to uncover underlying structure in the data that allows one to guess the missing labels.
 This sort of task is beneficial, for example, when one has an unlabeled data set that is too large to manually label, but one is willing to provide a few informative example labels as a “seed” to guess the labels for all the data.

-Here we will present an illustrative example using a data set from
+In this chapter we will focus on a data set from

 the palmerpenguins